virtuocity/alx-low_level_programming/0x0B-malloc_free/README.md

 location in the storage.This means that it points to the address of variables.
 It is also called the general
 purpose pointer.

-The malloc() function allocates size bytes and returns a pointer to the allocated memory
+The malloc() function allocates size bytes and returns a pointer to the allocated memory.
+This memory will have
+read and write permissions.

 	char * arr = NULL;